deployEMDS/technical-documentation/tests/data_product_publication/publication/deploy_config_usage_control_functions/test_2_2_2_10/result_edc_vc.md

 Company A only allows Company B to use the data for generating a ML model.
 Company B can not transfer any data to internal or external parties
 ```

+In conclusion, although the policy language can be extended as described, these operations exceed the current capabilities of the available API.
+Additionally, a deep understanding of ODRL and ODRL Profiles is necessary to effectively expand the default set of operations provided by the policy.
+Finally, this complexity surpasses the abilities of a non-technical profile.

+Functional Suitability Quality Metric Score: 1